A Tutorial for Understanding Our FTC Robot Code

 The Subsystem Interface

 In Java, an interface is a contract.
 It says “any class that implements me must have these methods.”
-Here’s our Subsystem interface:
+Here’s our Subsystem interface from previous seasons, recently extended:

 public interface Subsystem extends TelemetryProvider {